CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/designoverview.md

 a new Cluster Deployment if you want to cause Kubernetes to attempt to schedule a primary cluster to a specific Kubernetes node.

-You can see the nodes on your Kube cluster by running the following:
+You can see the nodes on your Kubernetes cluster by running the following:
 ```
 kubectl get nodes
 ```